Understanding Cancer Clinical Trials

 What are placebos and how are they used in cancer clinical trials?

-A placebo is a substance that looks like the investigational drug but contains no active ingredients.
+A placebo is a substance that looks like the investigational medicine but contains no active ingredients.

 In some cases, a placebo is not used at all.
 Very rarely, placebo is used alone (see our separate analysis on this topic.)